Keto Cranberry Sauce Recipe

 - Lemon vs. orange zest: When deciding what type of zest to use, consider your and your family’s flavor preferences.
 Lemon zest adds a lemony citrus pop to the sauce, while orange zest adds more of a subtle depth of flavor.
 It really depends on what you like as to what to add.

 - Making ahead of time: You can make this ahead of time and simply reheat in the microwave for Thanksgiving dinner.
 It will last for 3-4 days in the fridge.

 Each 1/4 cup serving of cranberry juice contains just 23 calories and 2 grams of net carbs.
 Normally I’d put the macronutrient breakdown here, but it would look off because this is almost exclusively carbohydrate.
-However, that’s OK because you’re still very low on net carbs (as they’re almost exclusively from fiber and erythritol, a sugar alcohol).
+However, that’s OK because you’re still very low on net carbs (as they’re almost exclusively from fiber and erythritol, sugar alcohol).
 Plus, you’re adding small amounts to foods that will naturally have fat and protein, like your turkey.

 Ways to use this low carb cranberry sauce

 Of course, slathered over your turkey dinner is the way most of us will use it. 😉 But there are other ways you can use up this sauce too!
 Here are a few ideas:

 - Spread the cranberry sauce over a block of cream cheese, and enjoy that slathered on celery sticks or keto crackers.